- Like

 When asparagus season comes around, I’m truly ready for some vibrant, spring dishes.
 But I quickly tire of the same old asparagus recipes, no matter how much I enjoy steamed and grilled asparagus.

 This shaved asparagus recipe allows you to enjoy asparagus in a completely different way.
 It’s served raw because the shavings are thin enough to make it not only edible but crunchy and refreshing.
+Try it in this crunchy snap pea and asparagus spring slaw or toasted asparagus salad.

 I learned to shave asparagus like this from a friend who was hosting an asparagus party one spring, many years ago.
 She had come up with dozens of different ways to serve this spring favorite.
+Recently we tried roasting it with parmesan and tomatoes, and what a hit it was.

 The shiny, delicate ribbons of asparagus she tossed with a light vinaigrette were so pretty and unique that I couldn’t wait to try making them myself.
 Turns out they’re incredibly easy to make and you can toss them with just about any kind of dressing you’re craving.